 Provide plenty of exercises.

 Labradoodles have become famous for pet owners in recent years thanks to their friendly personalities and attractive looks.
-These mixed-breed dogs, Labrador Retriever and Poodle result in a low-shedding, hypoallergenic coat ideal for families with allergies.
+These mixed-breed dogs, the Labrador Retriever and Poodle, result in a low-shedding, hypoallergenic coat ideal for families with allergies.

 In addition to their lovable demeanour, Labradoodles require regular care and training to stay healthy and happy.
 With love and attention, Labradoodles can make the perfect companion for any household.